panda3d/panda3d-docs/introduction/running-your-program.rst

    ‘Documents and Settings’ (it doesn’t matter if yours is different).
 We need to change the directory to the one where we saved our script.
 To do this, we use the ``cd`` command.
 This stands for ‘change directory’.
-Type the following text behind the > symbol:
+Type the following text after the > symbol:

    .. code-block:: bat